DaGammla/Language-of-Hanoi/README.md

 # Language of Hanoi

 ## Basics
-Language of Hanoi is a simple scripting language
+Language of Hanoi is a simple scripting language based on the (Tower of Hanoi Puzzle)[https://en.wikipedia.org/wiki/Tower_of_Hanoi]

 ## Instructions